Please refer to https://doyourpart.ucmerced.edu./student-information for specific COVID-19 housing questions.

 What meal plans are provided?

-What kind of bed is provided in the residence halls?
+What kind of furniture is provided in the residence halls?

 Housing and Meal Plan Billing

 If I cancel my housing contract, when will my housing charges get reversed on my student account?

 Why do I still have housing charges on my student account when I canceled my enrollment?